hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

 Let's configure `theothercore` to be the replica our `bibdata` core.
 We do this by adding a `/replication` handler to the `solrconfig.xml` of our new core, in other words to the file at `~/solr-7.1.0/server/solr/theothercore/conf/solrconfig.xml`.
-The replication handler in this case will be marked as "slave" (rather than "master") as show below:
+The replication handler in this case will be marked as "slave", rather than "master", as indicated below.
+Add the following inside the `<config>` element:

 ```
 <requestHandler name="/replication" class="solr.ReplicationHandler">